luizbgomide/sovereign/rules.md

 Delvers are sufficiently alert when exploring a site to avoid any chance of surprise, barring a set ambush.
 If they burst in on the denizens suddenly, however, the locals might be too stunned to act for a round.

-If the GM thinks this is possible, use an opposed roll.
-Represent bursting into a room as group STR/Exert vs WIS/Notice.
+If the GM thinks this is possible, use an [opposed](#opposed-skill-checks) roll.
+Represent bursting into a room as [group](#group-checks) STR/Exert vs WIS/Notice check.
 Represent sneaking up on a group as group DEX/Sneak vs WIS/Notice.

 ### Wandering Encounters